 Your top six mobile phone and contract rights:

-While telcos are allowed to charge you if you terminate your contract early, under the Australian Consumer Law you can cancel your contract early without penalty under certain circumstances.
+While telcos are allowed to charge you if you terminate your contract early, under the ACL you can cancel your contract early without penalty under certain circumstances.

 These circumstances include:

 Jeannie Paterson, a consumer rights and contract law expert from the University of Melbourne, told CHOICE that if consumers don't get what they're promised, they have a right to terminate.
 She also argues that if there are extra charges not disclosed in what's called the Critical Information Summary (CIS), consumers should be able to terminate their contract.

 The two most common instances where the right to terminate are around coverage and price changes, says Paterson.

 Coverage If you're told you'll get coverage in your home, then your phone must provide coverage.
 In one case on record, Optus had to allow its customers to cancel their contracts after it was found to have made misleading claims about its level of coverage.
 Check the telco's coverage map on their website or ask the salesperson before committing to a contract.